 Member of the Federal Safety Commissioner’s OHS Scheme

-Our Broadcast Services division was accredited under the Federal Safety Commissioner’s (FSC) Occupational Health and Safety (OHS) scheme in 2012 – a requirement for all government-funded construction programmes with a value over $4 million.
 We are the only FSC-accredited broadcast managed service provider in the country.
+Our Broadcast Services division was accredited under the Federal Safety Commissioner’s (FSC) Occupational Health and Safety (OHS) scheme in 2012 – a requirement for all government-funded construction programmes with a value of over $4 million.
 Under this heavily audited scheme, we successfully delivered the Spectrum Restack Program with zero lost time injuries – a significant achievement for a high-risk project involving 200 workers across 426 sites nationally.

-We’ve achieved 100% compliance with the standards under a rigorous external audit programme and operate at a lost time injury rate well below the national average.
-This applies to both employees and contractors.
-The division also participates in the Australian Government’s Trusted Information Sharing Network (TISN) for Critical Infrastructure Resilience.
-A dedicated Risk and Internal Audit Manager is responsible for assessing and maintaining appropriate actions and accreditations across our business.
+The division also takes part in the Australian Government’s Trusted Information Sharing Network (TISN) for Critical Infrastructure Resilience.
+A dedicated Risk and Internal Audit Manager assesses and maintains appropriate actions and accreditations across our business.